Last Updated on

-Here is their current pricing structure:
+Here is their current pricing plans:

 Online reviewers appreciate how accounting for the business is made so much easier with FreshBooks.
 They like the guided step-by-step wizard and help boxes that appear each time you perform a task like adding a new customer or creating a new invoice.
 Time and again, ease of use came up in online reviews of FreshBooks with many calling it the best in the industry.

 First, here’s a cheat sheet that highlights their differences:

 |Project Tracking/Project Time||No||Yes|